The Jerry Lewis MDA Labor Day Telethon: Canada

-Through the 1980s, there were also Canadian "Love Network" affiliates, whose telethon presentations there benefit the Muscular Dystrophy Association of Canada (MDC), an organization unrelated to the American MDA, but used Lewis' U.S. telethon for fundraising.
+From the 1970s until the early 2000s, there were also Canadian "Love Network" affiliates, whose telethon presentations benefited the Muscular Dystrophy Association of Canada (MDC), an organization unrelated to the American MDA, but which used Lewis's U.S. telethon for fundraising.
 The telethon also helped launch a new station – in Winnipeg, CKND-TV's first program on August 31, 1975 was the MDA telethon.
 The telethon was also the last program for the station that CKND-TV replaced: KCND-TV in Pembina, North Dakota, which simulcast CKND's coverage.

+From 1977 until 1993, the telethon was carried by the Global Television Network in Ontario with Mike Darow as host.
+Global's broadcast had longer local cutaways than on the US broadcast in order to feature Canadian performers.
+In 1994, the telethon moved to cable channel YTV and was broadcast nationally with Kurt Browning as host.
+Other notable "Love Network" affiliates included CBMT in Montreal, CFAC in Calgary, CKVU in Vancouver, CITV in Edmonton and ATV in Nova Scotia, New Brunswick and Prince Edward Island.

 The final Canadian-based local broadcasts of the telethon aired from Ottawa in 2001 on area community television channels.
 After this, MDC officials cancelled the local broadcasts, claiming the move was done in order to save costs.
 The Ottawa broadcasts were first hosted by CFRA radio's Ken Grant, who expressed concern that there would be fewer donations due to the loss of local broadcast features.
 Ottawa's telethon broadcasts were conducted for 31 years, most of which originated from the Skyline Hotel (later known as the Citadel Inn).